BobaBoard/boba-docs/docs/users/intro.md

 In our current culture, we care more about you posting than *where* you post.
 If something might fit in more than one place, choose the one that's most appropriate according to your own nebulous criteria.

-_"The boards are more what you'd call guidelines than actual rules."_
+<blockquote>The boards are more what you'd call guidelines than actual rules.</blockquote>

 At this stage, there's no personal "blog" or "page" on BobaBoard.
 There's no user address that you can give someone so that they can see all your posts.
 We're focused on building a better fandom community experience first, but personal solutions might be incorporated in the future.